 Can you imagine waking up to a love note every morning?
-Get ready for the most thoughtful Valentine’s Day idea from Skip to My Lou, I knew I wanted to adapt the thoughtful activity for my kids!
-In the beginning of February, the idea is to add a heart with a reason we love our kids on our child’s door.
-On each subsequent day, another heart is added until the door is covered with hearts on Valentine’s Day!
+Get ready for the most thoughtful Valentine’s Day activity for your kids!
+Starting on February 1st, add a heart with a reason we love our kids on our child’s door.
+On each subsequent day, add another heart until the door is covered with hearts of affirmations on Valentine’s Day!

 Since I want my kids to know that mom and dad love them unconditionally, I decided to use the valentines to focus on positive affirmations.
-I’ve created free bilingual printables, which I hope can save time for your family and help parents who cannot write Chinese.
+I’ve created these bilingual printables to save time for your family and help parents who cannot write Chinese.

-Skip to My Lou first shared the “Heart Attack Valentines” in 2007, and the sweet gesture has become extremely popular!
+Ever since Skip to My Lou first shared the brilliant “Heart Attack Valentines” idea in 2007, the sweet gesture has become extremely popular!
 It’s awesome to see many parents adapt the idea for their family and how excited their kids react.
 Whether or not you are crafty, you’ll be relieved to hear that this wonderful activity takes minimal effort and supplies!

 Positive messages for our kids

-A few months ago, I wrote about positive affirmations for our kids (Chinese and English) and was blown away by thoughtful replies from bilingual parents worldwide on Instagram and Facebook.
+A few months ago, I wrote about positive affirmations for our kids (Chinese and English) and was blown away by thoughtful replies from bilingual parents worldwide.
 In contrast to English, encouraging words in Chinese often feels awkward and unnatural.

 However, many parents, including myself, want to use to support our children with positive language.
 Affirmations may require practice to become internalized and, in turn, impact our actions, behavior, and relationships.